hikarilogo50smallred2

 Storing Your Scissors

-When scissors are not being used, (between clients and in storage) keep blades in a closed position.
-This will reduce the chance of nicking and accidental damage to the blades.
+When scissors are not being used keep blades in a closed position.
+This will reduce the chance of getting nicks or other damage to the blades.

 Never use magnets to hold scissors in storage.
 This can magnetize the blades attracting undesirable dust and other particles.